hiteshwadekar/northstar-cloud/README.md

 * **Anita Chung** - chunga@us.ibm.com
 * **Hitesh Wadekar** - hitesh.wadekar@ibm.com

-if further questions, please reach me at: hitesh.wadekar@ibm.com or team northstar
+For further questions, please reach me at: hitesh.wadekar@ibm.com or team Northstar

 See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.